• Home

 The Nebraska Legislature is unique in that all of the business is conducted in one body.

-The Unicameral provides a system by which a bill need only receive the support of the 49-member body to advance for the governor’s signature.
-This makes the committee hearings all the more vital to the future prospects of a bill.
+The Unicameral provides a system where a bill needs to only receive support of the 49-member body to advance for the Governor’s desk for signature.
+This makes the Committee Hearings that much more important to the future of a bill.

 Contact Us